diogob/postgres-websockets/README.md

 ```

 the above command will display the options that you can use.
-For more information on parameters and how to server you can take a look at the [PostgREST documentation](https://postgrest.com/en/v0.4/admin.html) on the subject since `postgrest-ws` does not change anything.
 The sample config file provided in the `sample.conf` file comes with a weak jwt secret just for testing and is used in the sample client and in the example bellow.

 ## Opening notification channels